The replication project is in its final stages and Paula Menarick has come back

 School Board, to homes where mothers are passing on skills and knowledge to

-their daughters, or to community centres an
+their daughters, or to community centres and Cultural centres working to

 maintain and enhance cultural knowledge in the communities of Eeyou